1150533141

 Jim Hilderbrandt

-Executive Director and the Head of Lending Distribution, J.P.
+Executive Director and Wealth Advisor, J.P.
 Morgan Wealth Management

 Volatility in the market over the last few years has prompted many wealth management clients to wrestle with whether to invest their cash or keep it on the sideline.
 With short-term cash and cash equivalents paying approximately 4.5%, the S&P 500 up 15% year-to-date and fears of even a mild recession, many find themselves struggling with making the decision to deploy their cash reserves into the markets.